DeckofAdventures/TheGame/docs/1_Mechanics/05_Vulnerabilities.md

 - Mechanic: Whenever you Draw to observe or react to something you weren't already aware of (e.g., Detection checks or Agility reactions), you draw with the Lower Hand.
 - Type: Minor

-### Society

-**Inorganic**

-- Description: You were not born, but instead created.
-You are not a slave to the bodily needs of the rest, but may instead be called to a prescribed purpose.
-- Mechanic: You do not need to breathe, eat or sleep (but still rest to recover Health/Fate Points).
-Choose one of the following when you take this Vulnerability
-      - Your creator or society at large consider you to have a function that you do not wish to pursue, such as a dangerous and laborious profession.
-      - You require a rare form of fuel that is difficult to obtain and are rendered catatonic without regular access.
-Work with your GM to see what makes sense for your character in the setting.
-- Type: Major

-**Outsider**

-- Description: You're a stranger in a strange land.
-You may be unfamiliar with customs, somehow ostracized by the community, or even hunted based on group membership.
-- Mechanic: For any Conviction check to interact with the dominant society, you draw with the Lower Hand.
-If chosen as Major, work with the GM to decide some feature of your background that makes you unwelcome in most public places.
-- Type: Minor or Major

-### Knives

-**Phobia**

-- Description: You can't shake it, there's just the terrifying fear that burdens you.
-- Mechanic: Work with your GM to decide a fear you hold and the reason for that fear.
-This may be a fear of something concrete (e.g., spiders, fire) or something less tangible (e.g., being alone, going hungry).
-- Type: GM Determined

 ### Backstory

 **Savior**